 The 2018-2019 season sees Andrew's beginning as a member of the Northwestern University Opera Studio as he pursues his Masters in Music degree in voice and opera.

-This November he was seen as Peter Quint with Northwestern University Opera’s Turn of the Screw (dir.
+This past November he was seen as Peter Quint with Northwestern University Opera’s Turn of the Screw (dir.
 Joachim Schamberger).
 In October 2018, Andrew participated in a masterclass with famed tenor Matthew Polenzani as part of the Tichio Masterclass series.
 In March of 2019, Andrew will take on the role of Tom Rakewell in Stravinsky’s The Rake’s Progress with NU Opera.
-Visit the schedule page for more info.
+May sees Andrew taking on the classic role of Bènèdict in Berlioz’s Bèatrice et Bènèdict with the same studio.
+In August 2019, Andrew will portray the role of Don Ramiro La Cenerentola with Opera NEO in San Diego, CA. Visit the schedule page for more info.

 A versatile singer and musician, Andrew is equally comfortable on the jazz or pop stage as he is the opera stage; he has been heard as a soloist at such notable venues as The Greek Theatre, Town Hall (NYC), Wolf Trap, and international stages alike.